Purpose

 Risk identification and management

-Plan International Australia will not permit a person to work with children or programme participants if they pose an unacceptable risk to children and programme participant’s safety or wellbeing.
-PIA will seek to ensure it creates safe environments for children and programme participants and prevent those who intend to harm children or programme participants from becoming engaged with the organisation, by proactively assessing and managing risks to children and programme participants in all of our operations, activities, projects, programmes, partnerships, and actively monitoring them on a regular basis.
-PIA ensures gender responsive safeguarding measures are integrated into all areas of our work and all PIA participants (as relevant to their engagement with the organisation) are trained in recognising, assessing, mitigating, systematically reviewing and ultimately managing risks at all levels of the organisation.
-Additionally, child safeguarding and protection risks are assessed by the organisational Risk Assessment Team, included in our organisational risk register and monitored by the leadership and governing body.
+PIA will not permit a person to work with children or programme participants if they pose an unacceptable risk to children and programme participants’ safety or wellbeing.
+PIA will seek to ensure it creates safe environments for children and programme participants by thoroughly assessing and managing risks to children and programme participants in all of our operations, activities, projects, programmes, partnerships, and actively monitoring them on a regular basis.
+PIA ensures gender responsive safeguarding measures are integrated into all areas of our work and all PIA representatives (as relevant to their engagement with the organisation) are trained in recognising, assessing, mitigating, systematically reviewing and effectively managing risks at all levels of the organisation.
+Safeguarding risks are assessed by the organisational Risk Assessment Team, included in our organisational risk register where relevant and needed and monitored by the leadership and governing body on a regular basis.

 Roles and Responsibilities